 Since the start of the program in 2013, doctors have conducted more than 324,600 patient visits.
 In addition, doctors participating in the program see patients enrolled in SoonerCare.

-To date, physicians participating in the loan repayment program have conducted more than 95,700 SoonerCare patient visits.
-During that time, physicians in the program have referred nearly 11,000 patients to free cessation coaching and services through the Oklahoma Tobacco Helpline, a program also funded by TSET.
+To date, physicians participating in the loan repayment program have conducted more than 97,000 SoonerCare patient visits.
+During that time, physicians in the program have referred more than 11,000 patients to free cessation coaching and services through the Oklahoma Tobacco Helpline, a program also funded by TSET.